 Hepatitis A and hepatitis B are viral liver infections.
-They have similar symptoms but different potential complications and modes of transmission.
+They have similar symptoms but different modes of transmission and potential complications.
 A person can prevent both viruses through vaccination.

 “Hepatitis” is a general term for inflammation of the liver.
 Inflammation can cause the liver to stop functioning properly, leading to a range of potential health effects.

 Viral infections are a common cause of hepatitis.
 Two of the

 Hepatitis A and hepatitis B have some similarities, such as their preventive measures, and important differences, including how they spread, their symptoms, and the length of infection.

 This article reviews hepatitis A and hepatitis B, including their differences, similarities, and prevention methods.

 Some people with hepatitis A will not develop any signs or symptoms.
 Adults are the most likely to develop symptoms, which can last for less than 2 months to more than 6 months.

 Hepatitis B is another viral infection that affects the liver.
 The condition may be acute or chronic.
 Chronic hepatitis B affects

 Hepatitis B has several similar symptoms to hepatitis A. Most adults with compromised immune systems and children under 5 years of age will show no symptoms.
 An estimated

 Hepatitis A and hepatitis B have some similarities.